Inrasara: Inspiration at the dew hill

 said: let’s sleep over at the lonely aunt’s, I Continue reading

-earlier than the memories of the ceremony elders.
+earlier than all the memory of the elder ceremony priests.
 Continue reading